ahkharsha/BNBricks/project documentations/tokenomics_brikspace.md

 ### **6.2 Public Sale**

-- **Availability**: Open to the broader public, allowing widespread participation in the **Brikspace** ecosystem.
+- **Availability**: Open to the broader public, allowing widespread participation in the **BNBricks** ecosystem.
 - **Pricing**: **GAS** tokens will be offered at a fixed price, with bonuses for early contributors.

 ### **6.3 Use of Funds**

-- **Development**: Funds raised will be used to complete the development of the **Brikspace** platform, including security audits, UI/UX improvements, and feature enhancements.
+- **Development**: Funds raised will be used to complete the development of the **BNBricks** platform, including security audits, UI/UX improvements, and feature enhancements.
 - **Marketing**: A portion of the funds will be allocated to marketing efforts, driving user adoption and ecosystem growth.
 - **Operations**: Remaining funds will support ongoing operations, ensuring that the platform can scale effectively.